Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 But as the field of candidates grows in the coming months, Trump still retains a core of Republican support that may be difficult to overcome.

-In October, 57% of Iowa Republicans said they hoped Trump would decide to run in 2024, according to a Des Moines Register/Mediacom Iowa poll, while 33% said they hoped he wouldn’t. wouldn’t and 10% said they weren’t sure.
+In October, 57% of Republicans in Iowa said they hoped Trump would decide to run in 2024, according to a Des Moines Register/Mediacom Iowa poll, while 33% said they hoped he wouldn’t. wouldn’t and 10% said they weren’t sure.

-Of course, there is a contingent that will support him regardless,” said Republican National Committee member Steve Scheffler from Iowa.
-But there are more and more people who want to kick the tires before making a decision.
-This is what opens the door to others.
+Of course, there is a contingent that will support him no matter what,” said Iowa Republican National Committee Member Steve Scheffler.
+But there are a growing number of people who want to kick the tires before making a decision.
+This is what gives others an open door.

 |